-4.5.1 FACULTY GOVERNING BODY: PURPOSE
+4.5.1 Purpose

-The Florida Polytechnic University Faculty Governing Body has stated its purpose as to ensure effective shared governance between the university's administration and faculty in all matters related to instruction, curriculum and program development, faculty hiring, research, academic advising, and other areas related to the university's academic mission.
+The Florida Polytechnic University Faculty Governing Body has stated its purpose as to ensure effective shared governance between the University's administration and faculty in all matters related to instruction, curriculum and program development, faculty hiring, research, academic advising, and other areas related to the university's academic mission.
 The Governing Body provides a collegial forum for open communication among faculty and between faculty and administration and advises the administration in academic matters.
 The Governing Body is committed to promoting academic freedom, academic rigor, constructive dialogue, and the professional development of the faculty.
-The Faculty Governing Body is also committed to furthering the university's mission.
+The Faculty Governing Body is also committed to furthering the University's mission.

-4.5.2 FACULTY GOVERNING BODY: FUNCTIONS & RESPONSIBILITIES
+4.5.2 Functions & Responsibilities

-The Faculty Governing Body, is responsible for the following functions:
+The Faculty Governing Body is responsible for the following functions:

-- ➤ The Faculty Governing Body shall take the initiative for establishing, by mutual agreement with the President and the Provost, procedures governing the form and nature of consultation that is to occur between them, the nature of the issues in which consultation is to be required, and matters as to which notice of impending action shall be given. - ➤ Both the Faculty Governing Body and its committees and the officers of the campus administration shall be responsible for communicating with each other through appropriate channels. - ➤ The Faculty Governing Body shall be responsible for electing or appointing its faculty representatives to the university committees, for generating nominations for faculty representation on committees, and for ensuring that the activities of the assembly and its committees are coordinated with the activities of the university administration and its committees.
+- The Faculty Governing Body shall take the initiative for establishing, by mutual agreement with the President and the Provost, procedures governing the form and nature of consultation that is to occur between them, the nature of the issues in which consultation is to be required, and matters as to which notice of impending action shall be given. - Both the Faculty Governing Body and its committees and the officers of the campus administration shall be responsible for communicating with each other through appropriate channels. - The Faculty Governing Body shall be responsible for electing or appointing its faculty representatives to the university committees, for generating nominations for faculty representation on committees, and for ensuring that the activities of the assembly and its committees are coordinated with the activities of the university administration and its committees.

-4.5.3 FACULTY GOVERNING BODY: ROLE OF COMMITTEES
+4.5.3 Role of Committees

 Certain university committees designate faculty representatives to be selected by the Faculty Governing Body from among its members.
 Items deserving of faculty consideration may be brought to the attention of any university committee through the faculty representative assigned to serve on the relevant committee.
 Committee members representing the Faculty Governing Body are expected to vote on committee business in accordance with their concepts of the best interests of the university.

 Upon election or appointment to a committee through the Faculty Governing Body, selected faculty representatives shall be timely notified of meetings of committees and shall report to the full Assembly, or any other faculty governing body, the outcomes of meetings on a regular basis.

-4.5.4 FACULTY GOVERNING BODY: CONSTITUTION
+4.5.4 Constitution